Bristol Odin

 The Bristol Odin is a ramjet engine originally developed by Bristol Siddeley Engines, later taken over by Rolls-Royce.

 Odin was specifically designed to power the Sea Dart missile.
 Unlike the earlier Thor ramjet powering the Bristol Bloodhound missile, Odin is an integral part of the Sea Dart airframe.
 A biconic intake at the front of the missile transfers air, via a transfer duct, to the ramjet combustor, which is located towards the rear of the missile.
-Thrust is provided by the combustion products exiting the engine at high velocity, via a fixed area ratio convergent-divergent nozzle.
-The only significant moving part in the engine is the turbopump.
-This extracts 'ram' air in the transfer duct to drive an air-turbine, which is connected to the fuel pump.
+Thrust is provided via a fixed area ratio convergent-divergent nozzle.
+The only significant moving part in the engine is the fuel turbopump.
+This is powered by extracting 'ram' air in the transfer duct to drive an air-turbine, which is connected to the fuel pump.
 The air exiting the turbine is dumped overboard.